FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-Trial Result is a composite quantity, consisting of the Trial Input and the Trial Output.
+: Trial Result is a composite quantity, consisting of the Trial Input and the Trial Output.

 Discussion:

+&nbsp;
-When referring to more than one trial, plural term “Trial Results” is used to collectively describe multiple Trial Result instances.
+: When referring to more than one trial, plural term "Trial Results" is used to collectively describe multiple Trial Result instances.

-While implementations SHOULD NOT include additional attributes with independent values,
 {::comment}

+    While Controller implementations SHOULD NOT include additional attributes with independent values, they MAY include derived quantities.

-    [MB85]: Can we include a short sentence to explain the risk if not followed?
+    MB85: Can we include a short sentence to explain the risk if not followed?

-    [VP]: Now I think even SHOULD NOT is too strong.
+    VP: Now I think even SHOULD NOT is too strong.
 Either way, reformulate.

-    [MK]: For Vratko.
+    MK: For Vratko.
 Isn't this already covered in Trial Output?
 What other optional attributes are applicable here, give examples?
           Otherwise it's too abstract, open-ended, ambiguous and so on ...
           Many other blue-sky and hand-wavy adjectives come to my mind :)

+    VP: DONE: Deleted

 {:/comment}
-they MAY include derived quantities.

 ## Goal Terms